pedropgusmao/pedropgusmao.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a Senior Research Associate at the [Cambridge Machine Learning Systems Lab](https://mlsys.cst.cam.ac.uk/).
+I'm a Lecturer in Computer Science at the [University of Surrey](https://surrey.ac.uk/).
 My research interests include Computer Vision, Navigation under adverse conditions, Sensor Fusion, and Distributed Machine Learning.